Galapagos hawk: Status

 Although the exact number of these birds is unknown, there are believed to be only around 150 mating pairs in existence today.
 This statistic has improved slightly from past years, but it is far from the abundance they were found in on all the islands of Galápagos when they were discovered.
 Due to human disturbance to their natural habitat, a dwindling food supply because of new predators introduced to the islands, and persecution by humans, they are now extinct on the islands of Baltra, Daphne Major, Floreana, San Cristóbal, and North Seymour.

 Evolution

-The study of mtDNA haplotypes (Bollmer et al. 2005) of the Galapágos hawk and its closest relative, Swainson's hawk, indicates that the former's ancestors colonized the islands approximately 300,000 years ago, making the birds the most recent native species arrival known.
+The study of mtDNA haplotypes of the Galapágos hawk and its closest relative, Swainson's hawk, indicates that the former's ancestors colonized the islands approximately 300,000 years ago, making the birds the most recent native species arrival known.
 By contrast, Darwin's finches are estimated to have arrived some 2–3 million years ago.